 Patrick Prothe – Marketing Communications Manager, Viewpoint Construction Software

-Marketing is solving pain points
+Marketing is solving pain points.

-Marketing is identifying the pain points of your customers, developing content and processes to best solve those pain points – which ultimately makes it easier for your customers to buy or stay customers.
+Marketing is identifying the pain points of your customers, and developing content and processes to best solve those pain points – which ultimately makes it easier for your customers to buy or stay customers.

 Joe Pulizzi – Founder, Content Marketing Institute